- What We Do

 Your website should be easily found by search engines like Google.

-There are two basic assumptions I consider when making plans for law firm marketing:
+There are two basic assumptions I consider when making law firm marketing plans:

 - Most law firms are local (as opposed to national)